-ASSESSMENT: This was the first year of full implementation of the revised district assessment calendar to include diagnostic and progress monitor tools (StarRen), interim measures (Illuminate and CAASPP IAB), and standardized summative measures (CAASPP, CAST).
-The ELA team is in the process of developing commong writing assessments to be added to the continuum or to replace the current interim assessments.
+ASSESSMENT: MHS continued with the implementation of the district assessment calendar to include diagnostic and progress monitor tools (StarRen), interim measures (CAASPP IAB), and standardized summative measures (CAASPP, CAST).
+The ELA team continued the process of developing a common writing assessment (DIWA) to be added to the continuum or to replace the current interim assessment.
+Covid grading practices including the ongoing use of minimum F resulted in mixed feelings from staff.
+This year, staff morale was negatively impacted and included frustration around grading practices, number of assessments, and student behavior.
+However, we did observe ongoing post-pandemic flexibility with deadlines, missed assignments, and retakes more prevalent.
+There does not appear to be the staff interest for larger schoolwide reform around equity based grading practices.